-1. Biology Graduate Student Association (BGSA) picnic/Field Trip.
+1. Biology Graduate Student Association (BGSA) picnic/Field Trip (organized by Annika, Smith President, BGSA).
 This event will help you get to know the community of scholars you've just joined, and will give you an opportunity to share your experiences with potential new undergraduate researchers.